cpdavd Service Replaces CCS Plugin

 Service subdomains and autodiscover

 The cpdavd service works best with service subdomains and autodiscover enabled.
-When your server upgrades to cPanel & WHM version 120, the Feature Showcase will show the option to enable the Service Subdomains and Thunderbird and Outlook autodiscover and autoconfig support in WHM’s Tweak Settings interface (WHM » Home » Server Configuration » Tweak Settings).
+When your server upgrades to cPanel & WHM version 120 or later, the Feature Showcase will show the option to enable the Service Subdomains and Thunderbird and Outlook autodiscover and autoconfig support settings in WHM’s Tweak Settings interface (WHM » Home » Server Configuration » Tweak Settings).
 We strongly recommend that you enable these settings.

 Access collections in CalDAV or CardDAV applications